George Kosmidis

 In Azure Pipelines, jobs are often designed to be independent units of work.
 However, there are scenarios where you need to share variables between these jobs, particularly when the output of one job is necessary for the execution of another.
 This is where job dependencies and variable sharing come into play.

-Using dependsOn and condition
+Using dependsOn

 The dependsOn attribute allows you to specify that a job should only run after one or more other jobs have successfully completed.
 This attribute is essential when you want to ensure that a downstream job only executes after its prerequisite jobs have finished processing.